 A. Public lands closures help to reduce interference with emergency crews and allow for fire suppression and burned area recovery.
-The original Forest Closure Order was effective September 12,2024 and the updated one is effective September 17, 2024.
+The original Forest Closure Order was effective September 12,2024, updated September 17, 2024, and again September 27, 2024.
 The order will remain in effect until the fire is declared out, unless sooner rescinded.
 The Superior NF wants to express gratitude for the public's patience as we work to reopen these special places as quickly as safely possible.